sakshi-mishra/solar-forecasting-RNN/README.md

 ### Training/Testing Data

 The training and testing data needs to be downloaded from the [NOAA FTP server](ftp://aftp.cmdl.noaa.gov/data/radiation/surfrad/) for the locations/sites.
 You can use GNU wget to automate the download process.
 The scripts assume that the data is in the *data* folder as per the structure outlined in the [data_dir_struct.txt](data_dir_struct.txt) file.

+If you face any issues running the code or reproducing the results, create an issue on this repo.
+Contributions are welcome too :)